MarlBurroW/google-home-notification-gateway/README.md

 ![img](https://content.screencast.com/users/marlburrow/folders/Snagit/media/18019f5b-9a0c-43ba-bd2b-f62f5938c081/2018-03-17_19-05-26.png)

-As you can see, GHNG can receive HTTP requests that trigger voice notifications on your devices.
+As show above, GHNG can receive HTTP requests that trigger voice notifications on your devices.
-If you want to GHND receives HTTP request from outside your local network (E.g. IFTTT), you need to configure a NAT rule on your router/box.
+If you want GHND to receives HTTP request from outside your local network (E.g. IFTTT), you need to configure a NAT rule on your router/box.

-## Requirement
+## Requirements
 - Nodejs (v8.6.0 or higher)
 - NPM (v5.6.0 or higher)
 - Git